f-lima/javafx-jython/README.md

 #    HOW TO USE
 # =========================

-Copy this file to your project folder and import it for your code, using:
+Copy javafxjython.py to your project folder and import it for your code, using:

 **import javafxjython**